launchbadge/sqlx/CONTRIBUTING.md

   - Make sure to clearly describe it.
   - Including steps to reproduce when it is a bug.
   - Include the version of SQLx used.
+  - Include the database driver and version.
+  - Include the database version.

 ## Making changes